No hits, no prob: Bucs win with 0 hits, top Greene, Reds 1-0

 By Major League Baseball record-keeping rules, Cincinnati's accomplishment isn't an official no-hitter because its pitchers didn't go at least nine innings.
 And in a season in which most everything has gone wrong for the Reds, this surely had to be the topper.

 Greene (1-6), the prized Reds rookie, struck out nine and was pulled after one-out walks in the eighth to Rodolfo Castro and Michael Perez.
-Greene threw 118 pitches, the most by any pitcher in the majors this year.
+Greene threw 118 pitches, the most by any pitcher in the majors this year — seven of his heaters reached 100 mph.

 Cincinnati batters went down in order in the ninth and that was it at PNC Park — no celebration for the Reds, who have the worst record in the majors.